Funding Graduate Study in History at UIC

 Leo Schelbert Dissertation Prize

-An award given every third year (on average) to recognize the best UIC History dissertation completed during that time period.
+An award is given every third year (on average) to recognize the best UIC History dissertation completed during that time period.
 (Approximately $1,000)

 *Since the awards are dependent on interest rates, the stipend will vary from year to year.
 Amounts given are approximate and can vary according to the frequency with which the Award is made.